clee4/green/README.md

-# Using Evolutionary AI and Reinforcement Learning to learn Tic-Tac-Toe
+# Using Evolutionary AI and Reinforcement Learning to Learn Tic-Tac-Toe
 ### Chris Lee and David Tarazi

 ## Our Goals